 Intensive inpatient treatment is very effective for heavy drug users who might feel some life confusion and have strong addictions to contend with.
-Then, slowly, the patient’s brains will start to light up in the correct way, and better future recovery decisions can be made.
+Then, slowly, the patient’s brain will start to light up in the correct way, and better future recovery decisions can be made.

-When you are in the throws of drug abuse, it can be hard to see the light at the end of the tunnel; you also might be concerned about your ability to recover if the drug use is significant and long term.
+When you are in the throws of drug abuse, it can be hard to see the light at the end of the tunnel; you also might be concerned about your ability to recover if the drug use is significant and long-term.
 There’s good news.
 With some time and effort, you can save the things in life that are important to you and mend your brain to return to normal brain function.